October 1, 2025

 But SAP Concur is also known for complexity.
 Implementations can be long, the interface feels dated, and ongoing administration requires significant resources.
 For smaller or faster-moving teams, it can be more system than they need.

 When you put Expensify and SAP Concur side by side, the differences are clear.
 Expensify focuses on simple expense capture and reimbursements, while Concur leans into enterprise workflows and compliance.
-Ramp combines both approaches in a single platform, designed to be easy to use and scalable.
+Ramp combines both approaches in a single platform that’s fast to roll out, intuitive to use, and powerful enough to scale.

 All three cover the basics of expense reporting, but they’re built with very different priorities.
-Expensify leans on simplicity, SAP Concur on depth, and Ramp on automation and transparency.
+Expensify leans on simplicity, SAP Concur on depth, and Ramp on automation, visibility, and savings.

 Feature